 This page created 6 September 2014, and last modified: 6 September 2014

-The Quarta Italica is listed as one of the pseudocomitatenses units under the Magister Militum per Orientem.
+The Transtigritani is listed as the tenth and last of the pseudocomitatenses units under the Magister Militum per Orientem.
 Its shield pattern is shown in various manuscripts as below:

-The shield pattern has a blue rim (red in W), another blue band immediately inside the rim (lighter blue in M, and absent in B), a yellow main field, a yellow boss, and a blue band encircling the boss with a blue "pillar" underneath.
-The pattern is thus similar to several other units in the Magister Militum per Orientem's list: the Prima Isaura sagittaria, the Transtigritani, and the Prima Italica.
+The shield pattern is simple, with a white main field (yellow in B), a yellow rim, a yellow boss (red in P, maroon in W), a blue band surrounding the boss, and a blue "pillar" underneath.
+The pattern is thus similar to several other units in the Magister Militum per Orientem's list: the Prima Italica, the Quarta Italica, and the Prima Isaura sagittaria.
 However, the basic "keyhole" shape produced by a boss with a "pillar" underneath is a very common motif in the Notitia, so perhaps not too much should be read into these similarities.